When you no longer need the amount of care provided in the hospital, the hospital will begin a process to discharge you.

 Skilled nursing facilities provide care for people who are not yet able to care for themselves at home.
 The goal is for you to return home and care for yourself.

-While a physician will supervise your care, other trained health professionals will be helping you grow stronger:
+A doctor will supervise your care.
+Other trained health care providers will help you grow stronger:

-- Registered nurses will care for any wound, give you the correct medications, and help monitor other medical problems.
+- Registered nurses will care for your wound, give you the right medicines, and monitor other medical problems.

-- Physical therapists will teach you how to make your muscles stronger and get up and sit down from a chair, toilet, or bed.
+- Physical therapists will teach you how to make your muscles stronger.
+They will help you learn how to get up and sit down safely from a chair, toilet, or bed.
 They will also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.

-- Occupational therapists will teach you the skills you need to perform everyday tasks at home.
+- Occupational therapists will teach you the skills you need to do everyday tasks at home.

 - Speech and language therapists will evaluate and treat problems with swallowing, speaking, and understanding.